

 All HDR students on a RTP Fee Offset must abide by the HDR Policy and HDR Admission and Enrolment Procedures, section 6 with respect to intermission/suspension.
 Also refer to Clause 1.3 Periods of Support above.

-7. Leave for RTP Stipend holders
+7. Leave for RTP Stipend holders keyboard_arrow_up

 (Part-time students entitlements are calculated on a pro-rata basis.)

-• Award holders are entitled to receive up to 20 working days’ paid recreation leave for each year of scholarship tenure, in addition to all public holidays.
+• Award holders are entitled to receive up to 20 University business days’ paid recreation leave for each year of scholarship tenure, in addition to all public holidays.
 Recreation leave may be accrued over the tenure of the award, but will be forfeited when the award is terminated.
 Annual leave does not extend the period of support of the RTP Stipend.

 • Sick leave entitlements (including additional sick leave) for award holders may also be used to cover leave for students with family caring responsibilities, subject to the usual practice of the University that includes providing supporting evidence for carer’s leave.

-8. Employment
+8. Employment keyboard_arrow_up

 8.1 RTP Stipend holders